hn/em-admin/README.md

 you need an “opto head”.
 These can be bought ready-made for about 30€, curiously you can also find offers with a price of 300€.

-As a cheap alternative, an UART adapter with 3mm IR-LED and sensor (2€ in total) is sufficient, e.g. adapt https://github.com/openv/openv/wiki/ESPHome-Optolink#hardware
+As a cheap alternative, an [USB UART adapter with 3mm IR-LED and sensor](optohead-diy.jpg) (2€ in total) is sufficient, e.g. adapt https://github.com/openv/openv/wiki/ESPHome-Optolink#hardware

 ## Usage